Report from the PETCORE EUROPE Thermoforms Working Group and its public workshop

 Chemical recycling is a promising technology for future recycling of “difficult to recycle” PET streams.
 Several start-up companies are in the stage of scaling up their technologies and tests have shown that recycling of PET/PE and PET multilayer trays will work.
 However, the important question is if industry will be able to develop these technologies to an industrial and economically feasible scale.

-For further information on the Petcore Europe Thermoforms Working Group, its members and structure, please have a look at our website here.
+For further information on the PETCORE EUROPE Thermoforms Working Group, its members and structure, please have a look at our website here.
 If you are interested in joining the WG and get a more detailed insight, please do not hesitate to contact us.

 For the complete report in our press room, please click here.